John T. Chibnall, PhD

 St. Louis, MO 63104

 Dr. Chibnall is a 1994 graduate of Saint Louis University, Department of Psychology, where he completed his doctorate in applied-social psychology.
 During his graduate training, he worked extensively with the Division of Behavioral Medicine at Saint Louis University as a research assistant (1986-1990) and research associate (1992-1995) in the Pain Management Program.
 He joined the faculty of the Department of Psychiatry, Saint Louis University School of Medicine, in 1995.
-He is currently tenured professor in the Department of Neurology & Psychiatry, Division of Psychiatry.
+He is currently tenured professor in the Department of Psychiatry and Behavioral Neuroscience.